usnistgov/SDNist/sdnist/report/README.md

        - NATIONAL

      - **--data-root**: The absolute or relative path to the directory containing the bundled dataset, or the directory where the bundled dataset should be downloaded to if it is not available locally.
 The default directory is set to **diverse_community_excerpts_data**.
+     - **--labels**: A string with a single label or a json file path containing multiple labels and values that uniquely identifies deidentified data

 ## Setup Data for SDNIST Report Tool
 ---------------------------------